 The Government have failed to pass the Trade Bill, the Agriculture Bill, the Fisheries Bill, the financial services Bill and the environment Bill, and they have even failed to introduce the EU withdrawal Bill.
 Does that not show those who think we are ready to leave in a no-deal situation on 12 April that the Government are not prepared for that at all?

 I reject the assumption behind the question.
 As I stated, almost all the SIs required—93% of something like 600—have been passed.
-She is quite right that there are Bills currently in Parliament that are being discussed and that are going through both Houses.
+The hon.
+Lady is quite right that there are Bills currently in Parliament that are being discussed and that are going through both Houses.
 All those Bills provide for a range of negotiation outcomes, as she knows, including a no-deal scenario.